sbalsam/CardinalityEstimation/README.md

-# Cardinality Estimation
+# Cardinality Estimation of Distinct Elements

+This project is done as coursework for the course DT8116 - Mining of Massive Datasets, NTNU Norway.

+I want to give an overview of different solutions for the Count Distinct Problem.
+I will follow the development from the first algorithm by Flajolet and Martin, to the HyperLogLog algorithm and further optimizations to the Extended HyperLogLog algorithm.
+All of then increase the estimation quality while at the same time decrease the memory consumption.

-This project consists of three parts:
+The project consists of three parts:

-- A review paper describing the techniques
+- A review paper describing the techniques.
-- Python implementations for FM85, HLL, LogLogBeta
+- Python implementations for FM85, HLL, LogLogBeta, Extended HyperLogLog.
-- Jupyter notebook using the implementations
+- Jupyter notebook using the implementations.

 ## Review paper